 Documents from Australia:

 As you can see from the above, these documents support the fact that you have moved to Australia and plan to live there for the foreseeable future.
 Not just on holiday and wish to get cheap healthcare while there.
-Most rental agreements in Australia for 1 year minimum.
+Most rental agreements in Australia are for a 1-year minimum.
 If you moved your furniture over, you are not going to move it back in a hurry… etc.

 You can find the below information on the Medicare’s eligibility criteria webpage.